latex3/mathtools/support/README.md

 This is just some support tools for making sample files when testing various option combinations and/or classes.

-It could probably also be written in Lua (I just don;t know Lua ;-)
+It could probably also be written in Lua (I just don't know Lua ;-)

 /daleif